How fire insurance works in Canada

 Frequently asked questions on fire insurance

-Yes, some insurers will offer a fire-only insurance plan that is specifically designed for fire-related claims only.
+Yes, you can purchase standalone fire insurance in Canada, as some providers offer a fire-only insurance policy.
 It provides limited protection and does not cover other perils such as water damage or personal liability.
 It would be a cheaper policy to purchase than your standard comprehensive home insurance policy.

-Does homeowner's insurance cover fire damage to a neighbour's property?
+Will home insurance cover me if a fire spreads to my neighbour's property?

-Yes, homeowner’s insurance typically covers liability for fire damage to a neighbor's property, such as if the fire spreads from your home to theirs.
+Yes, homeowner’s insurance will typically cover your personal liability if a fire spreads to your neighbour's property.
 But know that your plan will only cover these costs up to the liability limit of your policy.